lyj971004/learngit/readme.txt

-git is a distrubuted version control system git is a free software distrubute under the GPL git has a nutable called stage
+git is a distrubuted version control system git is a free software distrubute under the GPL git has a mutable called stage